sims1253/Ghroths-Asche/03_Mysteries/Act_3/07 - Der unumkehrbare Himmel.md

 # Investigation: Der unumkehrbare Himmel (Wendepunkt)

+> [!info]- Lyrics: Catastrophize
+> Through artificial means
+> The human animal robbed of purpose
+> Through artificial means
+> Continue living in misery
+> The inescapable now ever present
+> The permanence of our future
+> Irreversibility
+>
+> See your own humanity
+> Reflected back at you (Reflected back at you)
+> The horrible truth
+> Unfulfillable longing (Unfulfillable longing)
+> There's a hole inside of you
+> You cannot fill
+> A constant reminder
+> Irreversibility
+> Alleviate me
+> From this human experience
+>
+> Through artificial means
+> We owe what we can't repay
+> Through artificial means
+> Continue living in misery
+>
+> The pain of knowing
+> Take it in; the full extent of the suffering
+> Take it in; the full extent of the suffering
+> Let it in; everything has led up to this
+> I die with the world
+> I die with the world
+>
+> Catastrophize
+> Take it in
+> Catastrophize
+> Let it in
+> The pain of knowing
+> Take it in
+> Catastrophize
+> Let it in

 ## 1. Der Hook
 *Wie werden die Ermittler hineingezogen?
 Welches Ereignis löst die Untersuchung aus?*